spring-guides/gs-handling-form-submission/README.md

-This guide walks you through creating a web form with Spring.
+This guide walks you through the process of using Spring to create and submit a web form.

 What you'll build
 -----------------